ComradDoge/DogeEU4/README.md

 - Brandenburg/Prussia fix to not being able to progress.
 - Added various content from Europa Expanded 1.13 update.
 - Fixed some of tribal land staying when removing natives.
+- Reduced amount of num_accepted_cultures in dip tech to two.
 - Minor fix to Mughal mission not properly referencing things.
 - Addded new special setting: Forts Capture Neighbouring Provinces.
 - Vodka of the Crown now also takes in account Maize, Rice and Potatos.
 - Tweaked the Manufactory Scaling explanation icon for better visability.
 - Added new special setting: Change every African nation with Tech 2 to Tech 3.
+- Mountains and Deserts have an innate -50% institution spread.
+Let's see how this goes.
 - Lombardy-Venetia no longer limited to Milan/Venice tags, still limited to the relevant cultures.
 - Added new loading screen "Richard, Duke of Gloucester, and the Lady Anne" by Abbey.
 It goes hard.
 Doge included.
-- Added or updated some missions from recent Europa Expanded update: Luxembourg, Netherlands (Holland, Friesland, Brabant, Flanders, Gelre/Utrecht), England/Britain, Generic English (Northumberland, London, Wessex, Mercia, East Anglia), Navarra, Generic Iberian (Galicia, Asturias, Leon), Generic French (most of them)
+- Added or updated some missions from recent Europa Expanded update: Luxembourg, Netherlands (Holland, Friesland, Brabant, Flanders, Gelre/Utrecht), England/Britain, Generic English (Northumberland, London, Wessex, Mercia, East Anglia), Navarra, Generic Iberian (Galicia, Asturias, Leon), Generic French (most of them), Cornwall

 Maan (choice) /// The Isles (choice)
-Wales (choice)
+Wales
 Scotland (choice (vanilla))
-Cornwall (choice)
+Liege/Belgium

 Brittany (added)
 Switzerland (added (vanilla))

 Achen (added)

-generic French (for all, northern ones get a choice)

 # TODO